benmvp/react-workshop/03-lists/README.md

 ## Tasks

+The way that you dynamically render multiple elements in React is by putting those elements in an array and rendering the array.
+This differs from traditional template languages where there is some looping construct (such as [`ng-repeat`](https://docs.angularjs.org/api/ng/directive/ngRepeat)) and you specify the loop item to display.

 In [`EmailList.js`](src/components/EmailList.js), pull out the raw data that makes up the three `EmailListItem` components into an `EMAILS` `const` array.
 Use [`Array.prototype.map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) to convert the array of data into an array of components:

 ```js